Associate in Science | SC Program: AS.1490

 Units 3.5

-This course is a study of the theory, application, and component parts of a hydraulic system.
+A study of the theory, application, and component parts of hydraulic systems.
 This course will emphasize fundamentals in dismantling, inspection, and troubleshooting hydraulic components and complete systems.
-Closed-loop application, inspection, and troubleshooting will be studied.
-This course is required for all Diesel Technology, Welding Technology, and Equipment Operations and Maintenance majors.
-This course may be offered in a distance education format.
+Closed-loop application, inspection and trouble-shooting will be studied.
+This course is required for all Diesel Technology, Welding Technology and Equipment Operations and Maintenance majors.

 Apply Now